ahmadassaf/blog-posts/semantic web/2014-02-22-everything-you-need-to-know-about-rdf.md

     "Semantics"^^<http://www.w3.org/2001/XMLSchema#String>

 We should note that literals are wrapped with quotations marks.
-The hash after the [highlight text="XMLSchema "] URI denotes the fragment identifier that points to String.
+The hash after the `XMLSchema` URI denotes the fragment identifier that points to String.
 In addition to these i can specify a language tag the describes the "natural" language of the text.
 For example, `"Semantic"@en` which means that this literal is an English world.

-Literals are written either using double-quotes when they do not contain linebreaks like `"simple literal"` or `"""long literal"""` when they may contain linebreaks.
+Literals are written either using double-quotes when they do not contain linebreaks like `"simple literal"` or `"long literal"` when they may contain linebreaks.
 Datatypes are a bit tricky.
 Let's think of the datatype for [floating-point numbers](http://en.wikipedia.org/wiki/Floating_point "Floating point").
 At an abstract level, the floating-point numbers themselves are different from the text we use to represent them on paper.
 For instance, the text “5.1” represents the number 5.1, but so does “5.1000” and “05.10”.
 Here there are multiple textual representations — what are called lexical representations — for the same value.

 A datatype tells us how to map lexical representations to values, and vice versa.
-RDF reuses the  [highlight text="XML Schema (W3C)"] datatypes, including `xsd:string, xsd:float, xsd:double, xsd:integer, and xsd:date` RDF can also contain custom datatypes that (you guessed it!) are simply named with a URI.
+RDF reuses the `XML Schema (W3C)"` datatypes, including `xsd:string, xsd:float, xsd:double, xsd:integer, and xsd:date` RDF can also contain custom datatypes that (you guessed it!) are simply named with a URI.
 If you omit a datatype declaration it be considered as a plain literal by many RDF tools, **which is not the same thing as a string**.
 However, as of RDF 1.1 (still in development at the time of writing) this distinction is going away, so going forward you should be able to treat `"Rob Gonzalez"` and `"Rob Gonzalez^^xsd:string` as equivalent, and many tools already do.

 The semantics of RDF takes language tags and datatypes into account.
 This means two things.
 First, a literal value without either a language tag or datatype is different from a literal with a language tag and is different from a literal with a datatype.
 These four statements say four different things and none can be inferred from the others:

     #ahmad foaf:name "ahmad assaf"                   ahmad's name is a lanaguage-less,datatype-less raw text value.
     #ahmad foaf:name "ahmad assaf"@en                ahmad's name, in English, is ahmad assaf.